 You should already have a colour palette in place, but if not, it may be helpful to take the time to define your own palette and then stick to it.
 To give you an example of a colour palette, I’ve added the one we use here, below.
 Our almost monochromatic colour palette is kept to throughout our site and extends to all of our marketing.

 Good Luck with your New Site!

-I hope to have touched upon some of the areas most new site owners struggle with when visually maintaining their new website and provide you with some quick and simple tips to help you along.
+From our experience, I hope to have touched upon some of the areas most new site owners seem to struggle with when visually maintaining their new website and provide you with some quick and simple tips to help you get started.

 If design is something you’re interested in, you may like to read about some of the design decisions that went into re-designing our new site.